A DisneySea-like Adventure in Hakone

 Summer 2022

-No mask required outdoors at Bulabog shores in the island of Boracay
+No mask required post-pandemic at Bulabog shores in the island of Boracay

 Journal Entry...
 Roughly two years after the global (Covid) pandemic hit, I was apprehensive to travel, I resisted it.
 Then came summer.
 Two peas, mask on.
 Hop on, hop off #FlyPAL, next shuttle van to ferry port, then boat ride to the island-- x marks the spot.
 A travel reboot in 2022.
 "And I think to myself, what a wonderful world."